Cecilia Parker

-Cecilia Parker (April 26, 1914 – July 25, 1993) was a Canadian-born American film actress.
-She was best known for portraying Marian Hardy, the sister of Andy Hardy in eleven of the Andy Hardy film series.
+Cecilia Parker (April 26, 1914 – July 25, 1993) was a Canadian-American film actress.
+She was best known for portraying Marian Hardy, the sister of Andy Hardy, in twelve films of the Andy Hardy series.

 Early life and career

-Cecilia Parker was born in Fort William, Ontario, Canada on April 26, 1914.
-She was brought to southern California as a child by her mother Mrs. Naudy Anna Parker.
-Her father was from England as English soldier.
-Parker graduated from the Convent of the Immaculate Heart in Hollywood in Los Angeles in 1931.
-At the time she resided with her parents, Mr & Mrs. Thomas J. Parker, at 546 North Fuller Street in Los Angeles, California.
+Cecilia Parker was born in Fort William, Ontario, Canada on April 26, 1914, to parents Naudy Anna and Thomas J. Parker.
+Her father was from England, where he had served in the British Army.
+The family moved to Los Angeles, California when she was a child, and Parker graduated from Immaculate Heart High School in 1931.
 Parker was selected from among a group of extras to attend the Fox Film studio training school for younger players.

 Soon she was selected to play opposite George O'Brien in The Rainbow Trail (1932).
 The Rainbow Trail, written by Zane Grey, was the novelist's sequel to Riders of the Purple Sage.
-Parker starred with Tom Tyler and Carmelita Geraghty in a 1932-1933 movie serial produced by Universal Pictures entitled Jungle Mystery.
+Parker starred with Tom Tyler and Carmelita Geraghty in a 1932–1933 movie serial produced by Universal Pictures entitled Jungle Mystery.
 In July 1933, she was chosen to play the heroine in the Ken Maynard western, The Trail Drive (1933).
 That same year, she was John Wayne's leading lady in one of the first singing cowboy movies, Riders of Destiny, and also appeared in Rainbow Ranch.